zentol/incubator-flink/docs/python_api_guide.md

 -------------

 Apart from setting up Flink, no additional work is required.
 The python package can be found in the /resource folder of your Flink distribution.
+The flink package, along with the plan and one optional package are automatically distributed among the cluster via HDFS when running a job.

+Any other packages have to be installed manually on the cluster.

 <section id="dataset">
 The DataSet Abstraction